dilabeyazgun/bechdel_test/README.md

 (2) that these women talk to each other

-(3) they discuss something other than a man.
+(3) that they discuss something other than a man.